prajwalk008/Drishtikon/README.md

-# 🦯 Drishtikon – AI-Powered Navigation for the Visually Impaired
+# 🦯 Drishtikon – ML-Powered Navigation for the Visually Impaired

 > **"Bringing light to the unseen."**